-Although the New Cohort added in Wave 3 was selected from a national frame, it was not the same as that used to select the Original Cohort.
+Although the New Cohort added in Round 3 was selected from a national frame, it was not the same as that used to select the Original Cohort.
 As with the Original Cohort, the New Cohort was obtained from a probability sample of U.S. adults meeting the age criteria, with African-Americans and Hispanics sampled at a higher rate.
 Spouses or coresident partners of sampled respondents were also included.
-Users may refer to ICPSR 20541 and ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Waves 1 and 2 for further sampling information, as well as the Original P.I.
-Documentation in the ICPSR Codebook and visit the NORC at the University of Chicago Web site.
+Users may refer to ICPSR 20541 and ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Round 1 and 2 for further sampling information, as well as the Original P.I.
+Documentation in the ICPSR Codebook and visit the NORC at the University of Chicago web site.

 Time Method View help for Time Method

 Community dwelling individuals ages 24 to 97 in the United States.
 Round 2 respondents were reinterviewed, and a New Cohort consisting of adults born between 1948 and 1965 together with their spouses or coresident partners was added.

 Unit(s) of Observation View help for Unit(s) of Observation